d-thomson/d-thomson.github.io/topics/databases.md

 * What is an DBMS?

 A Database Management System is a program that controls creation, maintenance and use of a database.
-DBMS can be termed as File Manager that manages data in a database rather than saving it in file systems.

 * What is an RDBMS?

 RDBMS stands for Relational Database Management System.
-RDBMS store the data into the collection of tables, which is related by common fields between the columns of the table.
+These store their data into the collection of tables which is then in turn related by common fields between the columns of those tables.
+This allows one to modularize their data.
 It also provides relational operators to manipulate the data stored into the tables.